 When walking across your carpet during the winter results in painful static discharges, know that there are ways you can combat this phenomenon.
 During the winter season, carpet can develop static charges.
 When it comes to synthetic carpet, the static charge can damage the carpet’s fibers.
 Additionally, the static in carpet is essentially a type of magnet that attracts dirt and dust, resulting in dirty carpets.
 As you can see, static in carpet isn’t just an annoyance, it leads to dirty and damaged carpets.
-Heart of Texas Chem-Dry LLC will share how static builds up in carpets and how you can prevent static in your carpets.
+Heart of Texas Chem-Dry will share how static builds up in carpets and how you can prevent static in your carpets.

 Why Does Carpet Produce Static Electricity?